flowx-ai/docs-flowx/versioned_docs/version-2.13.0/platform-deep-dive/core-components/renderer-sdks/ios-renderer.md

 ### Swift Package Manager

-In Xcode, click `File` -> `Add Packages...`, enter FlowX repo's URL `https://github.com/flowx-ai/flowx-ios-sdk`.
+In Xcode, click `File` → `Add Packages...`, enter FLOWX repo's URL `https://github.com/flowx-ai/flowx-ios-sdk`.
 Set the dependency rule to `Up To Next Major` and add package.

-If you are developing a framework and use FlowX as a dependency, add to your `Package.swift` file:
+If you are developing a framework and use FLOWX as a dependency, add to your `Package.swift` file:

 ```
 dependencies: [